 The Capitol Hill Workshops will be held in private meeting rooms at the Capitol Hill Club, located at 300 First Street SE, in Washington, DC.
 The Club is directly across the street from the Capitol South Metro Station (Blue and Orange Lines).
 Business attire for participants is required.

 Reporting information concerning registration time and meeting room assignment will be sent to all participants approximately 2 weeks prior to the start of each program.
-The meeting room will open at 8:00 am and seminars will be conducted from 8:30 am to 3:30 pm.
+The meeting room will open at 7:45 am and seminars will be conducted from 8:00 am to 4:00 pm.

 These programs are informal and strictly “off-the-record.”
 No video, power point or audio-visual aids are utilized in seminar presentations.
-We ask that electronic devices not be accessed during the presentations.